 When couples get married, there are many conflicts.
 One is the decision to have separate bank accounts in marriage or joint accounts.
 It is becoming more popular with this new generation to have separate bank accounts.
 Especially for money management.
 Many couples choose to split expenses and bills.
 But, some people prefer to have a separate account for personal expenses.

 Some people may believe having separate bank accounts is due to a lack of trust in your partner.
 But, that is not always true.
 Some may have a drastic difference in income, spending habits, and financial philosophies.
 There are many positive aspects to having separate accounts.
-It is also becoming more and more normal.
+It is also becoming more and more popular, especially with the no-fee accounts.

 There is no right answer to this question since there is no superior approach.
 This decision is specific to a specific family’s needs.
 Some people prefer to keep their finances separate.
 Others find it much easier to pay bills, save, or own property with a joint account.

 A joint account usually means a savings or chequing account.
 Both spouses have equal access.
-While having a joint account does mean that some things are easier.
-It is important to determine the benefits and drawbacks of both.
+While having a joint account does mean that some things are easier, it is important to determine the benefits and drawbacks of both.
+This goes for convenient online banking, as well.

 Benefits of a Joint Bank Account